Symptoms of Abuse and How to Identify it.

-Identifying drug abuse or determining if a loved one is on drugs can be quite tricky because they often cover their tracks.
-They will usually be away from home, out of sight of their parents or locked away in their room.
+Identifying substance abuse or determining if a loved one is on drugs can be quite tricky because they often cover their tracks.
+They will usually be away from home, out of sight of their parents, or locked away in their room.
 A straightforward way is to test their urine with one of our drug test kits.

 Here is some guidance that can help identify whether an individual is, in fact, abusing a substance.

-- Has the person’s personality changed dramatically in the recent days, weeks or months?
+- Has the person’s personality changed dramatically in recent days, weeks, or months?

 - Does the person appear to be depressed or extremely irritable?
 Or perhaps hostile without reason?